vlabella/GLE/doc/README.txt

 I will now show you how to change the search path.
 This is a list of folders that Windows searches for executable programs when you try to run a particular program from the command prompt.
 Note that normally the GLE installer should have done this for you.
 Only perform the next step if you saw an error message or incorrect GLE version in the previous step.

 Select "Control Panel" from the start menu and click "System".
 Navigate to the "Advanced" tab and click the "Environment Variables" button.
 Select the variable "PATH" and click the "Edit" button.
 Add to the "Value" field the location of the GLE executable "gle.exe".
-This location is the installation folder you specified during installation with "\bin" added at the end, for example, C:\Program Files\Gle4\4.1.0\bin.
+This location is the installation folder you specified during installation with "\bin" added at the end, for example, C:\Program Files\GLE\4.3.4\bin.
 Note that different folders in the PATH are separated with the symbol ";".
 You might need to change the value of PATH in either the "User" or the "System" variables.

 If you have LaTeX installed on your computer, you also need to perform the next step.
 LaTeX may not be installed in "C:\Program Files", and then GLE does not detect it automatically during installation.
 Open the command prompt and run "gle -finddeps LATEXPATH", with LATEXPATH the location of your LaTeX installation.
 The following example assumes that the MiKTeX distribution is installed (http://www.miktex.org/).

 C:>gle -finddeps "C:\MiKTeX"
 Finding dependencies in: C:\MiKTeX: ...........................
-Found: gle.exe in 'C:\Program Files\gle4\bin'
+Found: gle.exe in 'C:\Program Files\GLE\bin'
 Found: gswin32c.exe in 'C:\Program Files\Tools\gs\gs\gs8.00\bin'
 Found: latex.exe in 'C:\MiKTeX\Main\miktex\bin'
 Found: dvips.exe in 'C:\MiKTeX\Main\miktex\bin'